Bilingualism Series: Bilingualism in Early Childhood

 Foreword

 Child bilingualism constitutes a significant global phenomenon which implies many societies worldwide to be multilingual.
 Thus, children encounter many languages which in turn play a crucial role into shaping their thought and mind.
-If on one hand children may hear two (or more) languages from birth, on the other they could also be reared bilingually despite not living in a bilingual family.
+If on one hand children may hear two (or more) languages from birth, on the other they could also be reared bilingually despite not living in a bilingual family [it took me a few reads to understand this sentence.
+It might be a subjective opinion but I suggest you to revise it and maybe use different words or structure to describe this, if possible. .
 This series of articles is therefore focused on bilinguals’ development and the mechanisms involved in the mastery of a plurality of linguistic codes.

-The Bilingualism 101 series will be divided into the following chapters of content:
+The Bilingualism Series will be divided into the following chapters of content:

 Bilingualism in Early Childhood

 Nowadays, there is plenty of literature explaining language learning mechanisms in childhood.
 Moreover, having multilingual competence is considered a pivotal skill for children’s future success.
-Thus, we can consider early childhood bilingualism as a reality for a growing number of children around the world.
+Thus, we can consider early childhood bilingualism as a reality for a growing number of children around the world [it'll be better if more certain claims with relevant sources are used about the whole bilingual experience. where is it considered a pivotal skill? what kind of sources explain language learning mechanism and what are they?].
 That is why there is a crucial need to reach a better understanding of this phenomenon.
 Children who are exposed to more than one language since birth have the remarkable opportunity from a personal, social, and economic point of view.
 According to Steinberg and coll.
 (2010), life stages are divided in infancy (until about age 2), early childhood (until about age 6) and middle childhood (until about age 11).

 The transition between each phase always corresponds to a decisive moment in a child’s language development process.

 Children have proven through the years to be incredibly fast language learners.
-There is an entire body of research according to which the earliest years in the life of a child are the most favourable ones in the language-learning process.
-This holds true despite hearing from people about the alleged difficulty of children in coping with more than one language code.
-As studies have shown, though, children who learn two languages simultaneously (who are referred to as “simultaneous bilinguals”, as we will see below) sometimes have minor early language delays.
+There is an entire body of research according to which the earliest years in the life of a child are the most favourable ones in the language-learning process [adding a source here would make this claim more solid].
+This holds true despite hearing from people about the alleged difficulty of children in coping with more than one language code [ again which people are we talking about here? giving one or two examples would make this statement look much more professional] As studies have shown, though, children who learn two languages simultaneously (who are referred to as “simultaneous bilinguals”, as we will see below) sometimes have minor early language delays.
 Nonetheless, no data in literature proves this delay to be dangerous for language development.
 Researchers have examined bilinguals with various language combinations in their language acquisition path (with respect to phonology, vocabulary, and grammar) concluding they acquire language-specific properties at the same pace as their monolingual counterparts.
 Grosjean and LI (2013) sustain that the general pattern of language development is similar in bilingual and monolingual children (babbling, one-word, and two-words stages).

 Bilinguals can be exposed to two or more languages since birth or later in life.
 The range of circumstances under which a child becomes bilingual is in fact quite wide.
 The acquisition process can be simultaneous or sequential, thus defining categories bilinguals fall into.
 According to Levorato and Marini (2019), these categories are established with respect to the criteria they consider.
 As far as the temporal coordinate is concerned, it is possible to define simultaneous bilinguals, i.e. bilinguals who have been adequately exposed to two or more languages since birth, and sequential bilinguals, i.e. either early or late bilinguals (ages 2-9 and after 10, respectively), depending on how long they have been exposed to the second language.